vikingdata/articles/what_to_know/mysql_et.md

       * ''@'' is proxy is used, otherwise NULL

 * TDE keeps the data encrypted in memory until it is needed.
+  Blob type can be encrypted.
+  Does not interfere with transportable tablespaces. data is not decryopted in memory, except temporarily when processed.
+  Data is encrypted on disk, memory, and over network.

-* AFTER RPM installation, you need to initialize data directory, and password can be found in log file.
+* AFTER RPM installation, you need to initialize data directory, and password can be found in log file. rpm is split many rpms, password might not be in log file.

 * for mysqlpump, ro backup databases that it doesn't normally backup
    * mysqlpump --include-databases=% > full-backup-$(date +%Y%m$d).sql